Every LinkedIn Ads Targeting Option Explained (With Real-World Use-Cases

 Audience Attributes: Profile-Based Targeting Options

 LinkedIn’s profile-based targeting options leverage the professional information users voluntarily share on their profiles.
+With over 1 billion members globally as of 2025 (LinkedIn About, 2025), this represents the largest professional dataset available for B2B advertising.
 Let’s break down each attribute and how to use them effectively.

 Location Targeting